AbdelhamidBASSOU/js-calculator/README.md

-The style sheet contains the necessary stylings and the calcscript file contains the necessary functions to implement the calculator.
+The style sheet contains the necessary stylings and the script file contains the necessary functions to implement the calculator.